Breeding & Genetics

 What are the signs of hormonal behavior?

 Aggression and territoriality, especially from males (usually related to the cage and/or an object that the bird perceives as a mate).
 Seeking out a location for a nest – semi-dark partly-enclosed areas are preferred since wild cockatiels nest in tree holes, but a corner in the bottom of the cage is also a popular location.
 Shredding paper or wood is nesting behavior, similar to a wild bird chewing up the interior and entryway of its nest hole to improve the site.
 Many males will sing and dance throughout the year and this is normal, but a big increase in this courtship behavior is a sign of rising hormones.
-Females may solicit sex by leaning forward to flatten out their back and vocalizing.
+Females may solicit sex by leaning forward to flatten out their back, and they might vocalize too with sort of a crying sound.
 Both sexes may engage in masturbation (if single) or copulation (if mated).

 If you have a mated pair or a single female, it’s best to take control of the situation promptly when you see signs that the hormone levels are rising.
 It takes time for the hormone levels to rise high enough for egg laying to begin, and there is still time to intervene even if you’ve seen sexual activity once or twice.
 But if you delay too long, the hormone level might rise to the “point of no return” where it will be impossible to prevent egg laying.